Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 As a child, he repressed a lot of emotions that became a part of his unconscious.
 He would get upset over the most absurd things.
 And the worst part was that he would not talk to us.
 We had to figure it out ourselves.

 As he was unwilling to deal with his hidden feelings and emotions, alcohol seemed like an easy escape.
-All the glory and accomplishment was just a veneer.
+All the glory and accomplishments were just a veneer.
 Behind this facade of grandiosity was a wounded child that was scared and crying for help.

 During my inner work, I learned that we have to deal with our fears, insecurities, feelings of shame, guilt, behaviors, and emotions.
 We can’t just ignore them.
 What we ignore and repress becomes a part of our unconscious.